Planar decomposition of the HOMFLY polynomial for bipartite knots and links: Kanenobu(-like) links

 \subsection{Outcome}

-In this section we provide a resulting table summarising main properties of the Kanenobu-like links under consideration.
-By ``factorisation'' we mean factorisation property of the cyclotomic function, and by $(p+q)$ we mean the property of the HOMFLY polynomial to depend on the sum of parameters but not on the parameters separately.
+In this section we provide a resulting table summarizing main properties of the Kanenobu-like links under consideration.
+By ``factorisation'' we mean the factorization property of the cyclotomic function discussed in Section~\ref{sec:diffexp}, and by $(p+q)$ we mean the property of the HOMFLY polynomial to depend on the sum of parameters but not on the parameters separately.
 From equation~\eqref{Kan-mul-par}, one gets the corresponding HOMFLY and Jones polynomials by substitutions from Table~\ref{tab:subs}.
+Note that the Kanenobu-like links KanGen$(p,q,2k,2l,2j,2i)$ do not possess the factorization property of the cyclotomic function in general, but in the case $k=l=0$ and $p=2m$, $q=2n$ they reduce to Kan$(2m,2n,2j,2i)$ for which the factorization property holds.